mookerji/mookerji.github.io/_posts/2023-09-03-nc-voter-registrations.md

 newly_registered.to_csv('ncvoter_Statewide_post-2020-12-01.csv', index=False)
 ```

-The `layout_ncvoter.txt` includes a schema for the file.
-Like many voter files
+The `layout_ncvoter.txt` includes a schema for the voter file.
+This is the
-everywhere, it contains a huge amount of identifying information that would
-normally be considered private in any other context.
-This is the subset for the
-columns I selected above:
+subset for the columns I selected above:

 ```
 ------------------------------------------------------------------------------------